-From control perspective, advanced control techniques have been proposed for omni-directional robots, with many being computationally inefficient, or impractical, or difficult to tune, and/or implement [1, 14-16].
-Among many control techniques, Proportional-Integral-Derivative (PID) control remains outstanding due to its simplicity, robustness, effectiveness, a wide range of applicability, and near-optimal performance [17].
+From control perspective, advanced control techniques have been proposed for omni-directional robots, with many being computationally inefficient, or impractical, or difficult to tune, and/or implement [1, 17-19].
+Among many control techniques, Proportional-Integral-Derivative (PID) remains outstanding due to its simplicity, robustness, effectiveness, a wide range of applicability, and near-optimal performance [20].
 Therefore, PID strategy was adopted for the position control in this work.
 This paper also contributes by proposing a simple strategy for fast yet effective tuning of a PID control.
 The orientation control was achieved using PD control law.
-It is a time consuming process to set the PID controllers coefficients manually with no prior estimation and based on just trials and errors.
-On the other hand, solving the set of coupled differential equations is very complicated and may not be practical for a real time control [14].
-Some teams decoupled the mathematical model of the system while the others used fault tolerant control strategy for their systems [15].
-Real-time path generation based on the polynomial spline-interpolation with prediction of velocities of spline functions was also proposed and used [16].
+It is a time consuming process to set the PID parameters manually with no prior estimation and based on just trials and errors.
+On the other hand, solving the set of coupled differential equations is very complicated and may not be practical for a real time control [17].
+Some teams decoupled the mathematical model of the system while the others used fault tolerant control strategy for their systems [18].
+Real-time path generation based on the polynomial splineinterpolation with prediction of velocities of spline functions was also proposed and used [19].
 A fuzzy model of the omni-directional robot control was studied analytically in [1].
 However, these approaches had problems such as lengthy effort for control tuning, complicated mathematical models for a real-time trajectory generation, and/or use of a single feedback system for control structure.
 Also, some of these models offered only theoretical but impractical solutions.
-This paper also contributes by outlining practical considerations for implementing and realizing a pose control through integrating PID and PD control laws for position and orientation control, respectively.
+This paper also contributes outlining practical considerations implementing and realizing a pose control through integrating PID and PD control laws for position respectively. and orientation control, effectiveness the approach is shown of experimentally.

-By combining the proposed strategies and utilizing the comprehensive omni-directional robot [18], Persia Middle Size team won the 1st place in World RoboCup Technical Challenge Competitions in Portugal 2004 and the 3rd place in Italy 2003.
+By combining the proposed strategies and utilizing the comprehensive omni-directional robot [21], Persia Middle Size team won the 1st place in World RoboCup Technical Challenge Competitions in Portugal 2004 and the 3rd place in Italy 2003.